Partial permutation and alternating sign matrix polytopes: Partial permutation polytopes

 \section{Partial permutation polytopes}

-In this section, we give the definition of partial permutation polytopes, review their inequality descriptions, and give the enumeration of their vertices and facets.
-We also remark on its volume and conjecture a formula for $m=2$.
+In this section, we give the definition of partial permutation polytopes and review their inequality descriptions and the enumeration of their vertices and facets.
+These results are known (see Remark~\ref{disclaimer}) or easily deduced, but we include them for completeness and for comparison to the polytopes in the next section.
+We also compute data for the volume of these polytopes and give a formula for $m=2$ in Theorem~\ref{conj:volPPerm}.

 \begin{definition} Let $\pperm(m,n)$ be the polytope defined as the convex hull, as vectors in $\mathbb{R}^{mn}$, of all the matrices in $P_{m,n}$.
 Call this the \emph{(m,n)-partial permutation polytope}. \end{definition}